belbob/elk-playground/README.md

 $ ansible-playbook -i hosts playbook_install_elk.yml --extra-vars "target=see_hosts_file"
 ```

-### Installation glpi-playground on a local machine
+### Installation elk-playground on a local machine

 Create a updated machine with a CentOS/7 - minimal install.
 Use use a fix IP-address.